The Mangler (film)

-The Mangler is a 1995 horror film directed by Tobe Hooper and written by Hooper and Harry Alan Towers (under the pseudonym of Peter Welbeck).
+The Mangler is a 1995 supernatural horror film directed by Tobe Hooper and written by Hooper and Harry Alan Towers (under the pseudonym of Peter Welbeck).
 The film is based upon the Stephen King 1972 short story of the same name, which appeared in his 1978 inaugural short story collection Night Shift.
 It stars Robert Englund and Ted Levine.
 It also spawned two direct-to-video sequels, The Mangler 2 and The Mangler Reborn.

 Plot

 The Mangler, in Gartley's Blue Ribbon Laundry service, is a laundry press owned by Bill Gartley.
-The trouble starts when Gartley's niece, Sherry, accidentally cuts herself on a lever connected to the machine and splashes blood on the Mangler's tread while trying to avoid being crushed by an old ice box some movers are clumsily carrying past.
-Sparks and light streams occur when both the blood and the ice box come into close contact with the Mangler.
-Later, Mrs. Frawley, an elderly worker, struggling to open a bottle of antacids, spills them on the moving tread.
-When she attempts to collect them, the safety shield inexplicably lifts up and traps her hand inside, followed by her entire body getting pulled into the machine, crushed and folded like a sheet.
+Gartley's niece, Sherry, accidentally cuts herself on a lever connected to the machine and splashes blood on the Mangler's tread while trying to avoid being crushed by an old ice box some movers are clumsily carrying past.
+Sparks and light streams occur when the blood and the ice box come into close contact with the Mangler.
+Later, Mrs. Frawley, an elderly worker struggling to open a bottle of antacids, spills them on the moving tread.
+When she attempts to collect them, the safety shield inexplicably lifts up and traps her hand inside, followed by her body getting pulled into the machine, crushed and folded like a sheet.

-Police officer John Hunton, with the help of his demonologist brother-in-law Mark, investigates the incident and others that soon follow.
-As the plot progresses, Mark tries to convince Hunton that the machine may be possessed, especially after seeing the possessed ice box, and the only way to stop the deaths is to exorcise the machine to dispel whatever demon is inhabiting it.
-They also come to learn Gartley and the town elders have all sacrificed their virginal daughters to the machine on their 16th birthdays in exchange for wealth and power, with Gartley planning to do the same to Sherry to complete his end of the bargain.
+Police officer John Hunton, with the help of his demonologist brother-in-law Mark, investigates the incident and others.
+Mark tries to convince Hunton that the machine may be possessed and the only way to stop the deaths is to exorcise the machine to dispel whatever demon is inhabiting it.
+They also learn that Gartley and the town elders have sacrificed their virginal daughters to the machine on their 16th birthdays in exchange for wealth and power, with Gartley planning to do the same to Sherry.